Food web: Trophic levels

 Food webs have trophic levels and positions.
-Basal species, such as plants, form the first level and are the resource limited species that feed on no other living creature in the web.
+Basal species, such as plants, form the first level and are the resource-limited species that feed on no other living creature in the web.
 Basal species can be autotrophs or detritivores, including "decomposing organic material and its associated microorganisms which we defined as detritus, micro-inorganic material and associated microorganisms (MIP), and vascular plant material."
 Most autotrophs capture the sun's energy in chlorophyll, but some autotrophs (the chemolithotrophs) obtain energy by the chemical oxidation of inorganic compounds and can grow in dark environments, such as the sulfur bacterium Thiobacillus, which lives in hot sulfur springs.
-The top level has top (or apex) predators which no other species kills directly for its food resource needs.
-The intermediate levels are filled with omnivores that feed on more than one trophic level and cause energy to flow through a number of food pathways starting from a basal species.
+The top level has top (or apex) predators that no other species kills directly for their food resource needs.
+The intermediate levels are filled with omnivores that feed on more than one trophic level and cause energy to flow through several food pathways starting from a basal species.

 In the simplest scheme, the first trophic level (level 1) is plants, then herbivores (level 2), and then carnivores (level 3).
-The trophic level is equal to one more than the chain length, which is the number of links connecting to the base.
+The trophic level equals one more than the chain length, which is the number of links connecting to the base.
 The base of the food chain (primary producers or detritivores) is set at zero.
 Ecologists identify feeding relations and organize species into trophic species through extensive gut content analysis of different species.
 The technique has been improved through the use of stable isotopes to better trace energy flow through the web.
 It was once thought that omnivory was rare, but recent evidence suggests otherwise.
 This realization has made trophic classifications more complex.